mdda/mdda.github.io/_posts/OSS/2015-11-30-fedora-on-intel-compute-stick.md

 Installing Fedora on the device turned into (yet another) weekend of frustration and small gains...

-There's now a [new version of the Intel Compute stick](http://linuxgizmos.com/latest-intel-compute-sticks-use-skylake-and-cherry-trail-cpus/) out, which probably renders working on this one moot (except for the fact that I hate to see computer hardware going to waste).
+> There's now a [new version of the Intel Compute stick](http://linuxgizmos.com/latest-intel-compute-sticks-use-skylake-and-cherry-trail-cpus/) out,
+> which may render working on this one moot (except for the fact that I hate to see computer hardware going to waste).
+Certainly,
+> things are going to get more difficult to find on the web.

 ### Getting WiFi going